INFOPAUL/DeepLearning_Proj1/README.md

 # Architectures:
 In architectures folder, we have following models for our neural networks.
-- [SimpleConvNet.py](architectures/SimpleConvNet.py) - implementation of a simple convolutional network
+- [SimpleConvNet.py](architectures/SimpleConvNet.py) - implementation of a simple convolutional network that is used in the following 4 models as a subnetwork
 - [NoWeightSharing.py](architectures/NoWeightSharing.py) - network without weight sharing
 - [NoWeightSharing_AuxLosses.py](architectures/NoWeightSharing_AuxLosses.py) - network without waight sharing and using auxilliary losses for the training
 - [WeightSharing.py](architectures/WeightSharing.py) - network with weight sharing (Siamese)